Leo-Chevalier/technical-test-2/Notes.md

 needs reloading before being visible
 when clicked: fatal error on a *toSring* method -------------------------- FIXED (/app/src/scenes/project/view.js -> line 74)
 when clicked: name not displayed -> data is undefined -------------------------- FIXED (/api/src/controllers/project.js -> lines 22 and 23)
-when clicked: thus the edit panel can't load (*id* is undefined) -------------------------- FIXED (was due to previosu bug, fixed in the api)
+when clicked: thus the edit panel can't load (*id* is undefined) -------------------------- FIXED (was due to previous bug, fixed in the api)

 --------------------------------------------------------------------------------------------------